the-ditanian-fleet/waitlist/frontend/src/Pages/FC/guides/documentation/guide.md

 Upgrade numbers (check their history to judge !)

 - 50 hours to get out of starter
-- 150 for elite vindi
+- 200 for elite vindicator
 - 250 for elite bastion

 1. Any pilot who is able to meet basic tank requirements and is able to fly a doctrine fit from one of the TDF FITS mailing lists should always be able to get into the fleet.